michaelbrownjr/thinkingkuumba/content/posts/my-timelines-are-haunting-me.md

 My social feeds have been flooded with Apple praise.
 The sleek design of iPhones, the seamless integration of the Apple ecosystem, the promise of Safari's superior privacy and speed – it's all been incredibly enticing.
 Even the rumor of Siri getting a major OpenAI upgrade at WWDC has everyone and their mama (not literally because my mom doesn't care :joy: ) buzzing with excitement.

-Google, my once trusty sidekick, was being portrayed as the villain, while Apple is constantly being portrayed emerging as the hero. **Is Apple the hero?**
+Google, my once trusty sidekick, is being portrayed as the villain, while Apple is constantly being portrayed emerging as the hero. **Is Apple the hero?**

 I'm not quite ready to make the switch just yet, but I can't deny the influence my timelines has had on me.
 I'm considering giving Apple products a try again.
 Apple products aren't bad by any means, I've just preferred Google powered hardware, software, and services.
 Admittedly, the laptop I do most of my software engineering and web development for my job is on a M2 Max Macbook Pro.